 7. Databricks

 Databricks is also unlike most of the AI start-ups on this list.
-It's older than the ones focused generative AI as it was founded in 2013, and its focus is primarily on data analytics.
+It's older than the ones focused on generative AI since it was founded in 2013, and its focus is primarily on data analytics.
 Its AI platform offers machine learning and generative AI applications to help its customers deploy AI models.

 Key facts:

-- Founded in 2013
+- Founded in 2013.

 - Industries served: Financial services, healthcare, retail, media, and others.